pagkly/Zed/Investopedia/Investing/EBIT.md

 10,508

-To calculate EBIT, we subtract the [[Cost of Goods Sold (COGS)]] and the SG&A expense from the net sales.
+To calculate EBIT, we subtract the [[COGS]] and the SG&A expense from the net sales.
 However, P&G had other types of income that can be included in the EBIT calculation.
 P&G had non-operating income and interest income, and in this case, we calculate EBIT as follows:

 EBIT \= NS − COGS − SG&A + NOI + IIEBIT \= $65,299 − $32,909 − $18,949 + $325+ $182 \= $13,948where:NS \= Net salesSG&A \= Selling, general, and administrative expensesNOI \= Non-operating incomeII \= Interest income\\begin{aligned} &\\text{EBIT}\\ =\\ \\text{NS}\\ -\\ \\text{COGS}\\ -\\ \\text{SG\\&A}\\ +\\ \\text{NOI}\\ +\\ \\text{II}\\\\ &\\begin{aligned} \\text{EBIT}\\ &=\\ \\$65,299\\ -\\ \\$32,909\\ -\\ \\$18,949\\ +\\ \\$325\\\\ &\\quad+\\ \\$182\\ =\\ \\$13,948 \\end{aligned}\\\\ &\\textbf{where:}\\\\ &\\text{NS}\\ =\\ \\text{Net sales}\\\\ &\\text{SG\\&A}\\ =\\ \\text{Selling, general, and administrative expenses}\\\\ &\\text{NOI}\\ =\\ \\text{Non-operating income}\\\\ &\\text{II}\\ =\\ \\text{Interest income} \\end{aligned}